dwyl/image-classifier/README.md

 Let's use `Elixir` machine learning capabilities to build an application with the following features:

 1. upload an image to a bucket and automatically caption it with machine learning
-2. provide a semantic search on the image captions via an audio.
+2. provide a [symmetric semantic search](https://sbert.net/examples/applications/semantic-search/README.html) for relevant images given an audio input.

 <div align="center">